JimmyKenMerchant/raspi_pico/README.md

 * RP2040 has 5 ADC inputs (ADC0-4), and ADC4 is dedicated for a implemented temperature sensor.
 Pico can be freely used 3 ADC inputs, and ADC3 is connected to the VSYS/3 measurement (see page 7 and page 24 of Raspberry Pi Pico Datasheet).
 Third-party RP2040 hardware may be able to use 4 ADC inputs.
 You also see page 579 of RP2040 Datasheet to check the note which describes existence of diodes on ADC inputs.
 However, for safety, you need a zener diode to GND on the audio input.
 The input impedance is 100K ohms at minimum (see page 634 of RP2040 Datasheet).
 This impedance is small as an input from a coil pick up of an electric guitar, and the direct connection apparently reduces the harmonics in my experience.

 * Pico executes commands from the external flash memory in default (see page 273 of Raspberry Pi Pico C/C++ SDK).
 This means the external flash memory is always busy, and it seems to be difficult to access as a data storage like SRAM.
 For example, data arrays with "static" modifiers don't occupy the space of SRAM.
 However, in my experience, the modifier seems to cause the malfunction because Pico accesses to the flash memory for both instructions and data on a bus at the same time.
 The solution is use immediate values embedded in instructions.
 [For more detail, see Tricky XIP](#tricky-xip).

+* See the Atomic Register Access in the page 18 of RP2040 Datasheet, and offsets of addresses for peripherals make atomic accesses, XOR, SET, and CLEAR.

+* In making code, I'm approaching with object-oriented thought even in C language.
+In my view of object-oriented equals standardization, i.e., the unique code in executables should be minimum, and the common code in libraries should be maximum.
+Watch out the change between v.0.8a and v.0.9b, and codes of executables in pedal are standardized into libraries.
+As a result, I integrated pedals into [pedal_multi](#pedal_multi).

 **C Language**